lqc/thinkcspy/source/collections.rst

 of thirteen ranks.
 The suits are Spades, Hearts, Diamonds, and Clubs (in descending order in bridge).
 The ranks are Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10,
 Jack, Queen, and King.
 Depending on the game that you are playing, the rank of Ace may be higher than King or lower than 2.
+The rank is sometimes called the face-value of the card.

 If we want to define a new object to represent a playing card, it is obvious what the attributes should be: ``rank`` and ``suit``.
 It is not as obvious what